Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Why Confusing Circle of Control vs Circle of Influence Creates Anxiety

-Anxiety grows when you try to control things in your circle of influence.
+Anxiety grows when you try to control things in your Circle of Influence.

 You start asking: